-You should not go in a pool or hot tub with open sores or bandages.
-If you are experiencing cold or flu-like symptoms, you should not go in a pool or hot tub until you have been symptom-free for at least 48 hours.
+Always shower or bathe with soap before using a hot tub or pool.
+This helps keep the water free of germs and body oils and will require less disinfectant.
+If you have diarrhea, have been vomiting, have an open wound, or any other infection or illness, you should not go in a pool or hot tub until you have been symptom-free for at least 48 hours.

-If you have an outdoor pool or hot tub that is exposed to direct sunlight, you can use stabilized chlorine products (such as chlorine cyanurate) or add a stabilizer separately (such as cyanuric acid) to prevent chlorine breakdown from sun exposure.
-Too much cyanuric acid can create "chlorine lock", which means the chlorine disinfection effectiveness is reduced.
-Cyanuric acid should not be used in indoor pools in most situations.
+If you have an outdoor pool or hot tub that is exposed to direct sunlight, you'll need to use stabilized chlorine products (e.g. chlorine cyanurate) or add a stabilizer separately (e.g. cyanuric acid).
+Stabilized chlorine prevents chlorine breakdown from sun exposure.
+You should also measure the amount of cyanuric acid.
+Too much cyanuric acid can create "chlorine lock", which means the chlorine does not disinfect very well.

 If other disinfectants are used, like ozone or ultraviolet light (UV), they should be used in combination with chlorine or bromine to make sure a disinfectant residual is present in the pool.
-Special care should be taken with ozone because it can cause eye and lung damage.
+Special care should be taken with ozone because it can cause eye and lung damage if not removed from the water before the water reenters the pool or hot tub.
+Make sure no ozone bubbles are entering the bathing area and there is no ozone smell (chlorine odour with a more "metallic" smell).
 Always follow the manufacturer's instructions for your chemicals and disinfection equipment.

-\Special note: chlorine pucks (with or without dispenser) are not to be used in skimmers as this is not an acceptable means to chlorinate pools or hot tubs.
+Special note: chlorine pucks (with or without dispenser) are not to be used in skimmers as this is not an acceptable means to chlorinate pools or hot tubs.
 They can present an immediate chemical hazard to bathers and are an ineffective method of chlorination due to their inability to quickly respond to fluctuating chlorine demands.